It is cancer characterized by a significant increase in white blood cells (leukocytes) in the circulation or bone marrow.

 - Fever, malaise (general ill feeling), and sweating.

-- Purpura (small bruises on the skin), heavy periods, nosebleeds, bleeding gums.
+- Purpura (minor bruises on the skin), heavy periods, nosebleeds, bleeding gums.

 - Bleeding and bruising due to lack of platelets.

-There are some symptoms that are only seen in certain patients or forms of leukemia.
+Some symptoms are only seen in certain patients or forms of leukemia.

 For example, young children with acute lymphocytic leukemia may complain of bone or joint pain, and in some types of acute myelogenous leukemia, the leukemia cells may swell the gums.